psharanda/FixFlex/Readme/src/templates/README.md

     ) -> StackingResult
 ```

+`StackingResult` gives access to everything created during stacking so you can adjust or deactivate pieces later:

+- `constraints`: all constraints activated for the stack
+- `layoutGuides`: guides created for spacers/fills
+- `startConstraints`: constraints that pin the first item(s) to `startAnchor` using `startOffset`
+- `endConstraints`: constraints that pin the last item(s) to `endAnchor` using `endOffset`

 A `SizingIntent` is essentially an instruction for calculating the width or height of:

 - a spacer (for which a `UILayoutGuide` is created behind the scenes)